Install

 3. Start a new import job from the WooCommerce API URL.

 4. Check the job details and select the “Dry Run” option.
+This will allow you to see what data will be imported without actually importing it.

 5. Download and unzip the generated zip file.